davidhubbard/gosphinx/tour/README.md

 The next reduction in the data comes by identifying boundaries in the audio data.
 Human speech contains breaks to "take a breath," change the speaker, and so forth.

+The final reduction is to process the chunks of audio data into features.
+A feature is the basic building block for modern AI algorithms: it represents just slightly more than the raw data by extracting some tidbit of useful information.
+Advanced AI techniques train a neural network to build its own feature extractors.

 Again, you can see the output on the terminal.
 Each number represents a feature.